India stops release of biopic on PM Modi ahead of polls

 The commission ruled Wednesday that any biopic material that has the potential to create an uneven playing field during the multi-phase election should not be displayed in electronic media.

-Voting in the election will conclude May 19, and vote counting will begin May 23.
+Voting will conclude May 19, and vote counting will begin May 23.

+The commission also is examining opposition complaints that the launch of a television channel named after the prime minister violated a law barring political parties from starting such channels after the announcement of the election schedule.

+The Congress party and the Aam Admi Party said the channel, funded by Modi's Bharatiya Janata Party, started broadcasting Modi's election campaign and a compilation of speeches three weeks after the voting schedule was announced by the commission on March 10.